Sunivihaan/Azure-women-hackathon-Mudra-Chatbot/idea/README.md

 Due to responsibilities and lack of opportunities many women in our society having lot of skill set are not exploring themselves.
 Women's great powers of creativity, resilience, and extraordinary tales have created stories that exemplify the ultimate force of womanhood while bringing beauty to their special life.

+## Our Solution: Powering women to return to work with help of Azure responsible conversational AI

+So after doing rigorous market research and found that the existing solutions / platforms (like job portals, career websites etc) are not tailor made as per their requirements.
+   - Transparency is not maintained.
+So, they often stop taking the initiative itself.
+   - UI is not user friendly.
+   - No personalization

+So, the solution to this problem can be an AI-based responsible Chatbot called Mudra where women from urban and even rural/remote areas can chat with it and:
+  - Find relevant job opportunities nearby
+  - Know more details about the job.
+  - provide access to resources, education based on the location.
+  - Provide child/day care centres near to their office/work locations.

+**Bot goals:**
+  - Intelligent
+  - Fast & Accurate
+  - Secure
+  - Easy to access

 ## What it does

 We wish to see a nation that develops economically on the global front, then it’s very important to have “Women empowerment”.
-The actual women empowerment will come by making the women economically independent.Mudra(Bot) will make an impact for empowering our women by promoting their rights and skills and oppurtunities, with "Mudra" want to see “A woman as the full circle.
+The actual women empowerment will come by making the women economically independent.**Mudra(ChatBot)** will make an impact for empowering our women by promoting their rights and skills and oppurtunities, with "Mudra" want to see “A woman as the full circle.
 Within her is the power to create, nurture and transform.”

 ## How we built it